 Stacy Besch Donald Trump Christian Iowa

-Stacy Besch had been appointed as a member of the Empower Rural Iowa Initiative by Republican Governor Kim Reynolds.
-She was as asked to resign that position, however, after she posted a version of the Protocols of the Elders of Zion on her Facebook account on November 16, 2023.
+In 2023, Stacy Besch had been appointed as a member of the Empower Rural Iowa Initiative by Republican Governor Kim Reynolds.
+She was asked to resign that position, however, after she posted a version of the Protocols of the Elders of Zion on her Facebook account on November 16, 2023.

 The Protocols of the Elders of Zion is a forged document that purports to prove a secret conspiracy theory by Jews to control the world.
 The Protocols was one of Adolf Hitler’s favorite reading materials, and was used as propaganda by Nazi Germany as its armies slaughtered American soldiers and killed millions of Jews in concentration camps.